Katie Neale, of Ringgold, bagged this 175-pound, 10-point buck at 7:10 a.m. Saturday in Jefferson County. (Photo submitted)

 (The Spirit is pleased to share with our readers vignettes of life in the 19th century as originally reported in past issues of the newspapers.
 These reproduced stories include their original headlines and spelling.)

-Local Intelligence (January 15, 1896)
+(January 22, 1896)